-The Waiting List will be purged annually to ensure that applicant information is current and that any names that should no longer be on the list are removed.
+The Waiting List will be purged periodically.
 Each applicant will receive a letter from the property, which will request updated information and ask about their continued interest.
 This letter must be returned within the specified time or their application will be removed from the Waiting List.
 It is the responsibility of the applicant to maintain a current address with the office in order to receive waitlist correspondence.
 Any correspondence returned undeliverable will result in application being removed from the waitlist.